Advanced Metering Infrastructure is coming to WaterOne!

 No, AMI project is not funded through additional rate increases or fees.
 This project is a “net neutral” cost to customers across its 20-year life span.
 The cost of the project is offset by operational savings from the new technology.

 Also, we are not doing a large-scale meter change-out as a part of this project.
-New meters are more accurate than older meters, so when a new meter is installed customers may see their bill go “up” because the same consumption is recorded (and billed) more precisely.
+New meters are more accurate than older meters, so when a new meter is installed customers may see their bill go “up” because the new meter is now measuring all the water flowing through it.
 However, in general new meters are not a part of this project unless they have been identified for upgrade due to age or performance.
 If you have a question about your bill, call Customer Care at 913/8985-1800 during business hours.

 Our installation contractor will work within typical business hours, early morning to early evening.
 During hot weather, they may start and stop earlier in the day to work more safely in the heat.
 They will work most Saturdays and some holidays.
 Their work will not interrupt your water service, if you are receiving just the reporting device addition to your existing water meter.
 Utiliuse will provide notification to any customer who will receive a new meter and have service interrupted, generally for about 15 minutes.
 For the vast majority of customers, this change-over will be invisible.